 If you’re wondering if your child’s behaviour is the result of seeking a tangible item, here are a few questions to consider:

-• Does the behaviour happen when you tell them they can’t have something, like a toy in the store or another cookie?
+• Does the behaviour happen when they can’t have something they want?

-• Does the behaviour happen when they see a sibling with something they want, like a toy or snack?
+• Does the behaviour happen when they see a sibling with something they want?

 • Does the behaviour happen when you tell your child to take turns with a toy or that it’s time to go?